Predefined Verification

 - Software Version Consistency - Operating system versions should be the same on peering devices and/or specific device groups.

-- SSH RSA Key Length - SSH RSA public keys should meet or exceed a minimum length (only for Cisco and Junos devices) .
+- SSH RSA Key Length - SSH RSA public keys should meet or exceed a minimum length (Cisco and Junos devices only).

-By clicking on the "Predefined Checks" tab on the Verify page, the user can explore the status of each enabled on the Status column.
-For each failing check, the user can click on the "failed" red link on the status column to explore where in the network and how the check is failing.
+From the "Predefined Checks" tab on the Verify page, you can explore the status of each enabled check in the Status column.
+For each failing check, click the failed link in the Status column to explore where in the network and how the check is failing.

 The image below shows the result page for the VLAN consistency check:

-For each individual result, the user can explore the configuration and state responsible for the failure.
+For each individual result, you can explore the configuration and state responsible for the failure.
 The system highlights the portion of the file for ease of debugging.

 Exporting the Results for Remediation

-The remediation for the issues found by Forward's Predefined Verification Checks takes place outside the platform.
-The user can download an Microsoft Excel spreadsheet that contains a tab for each check and its details.
+You can download a Microsoft Excel spreadsheet that contains a tab for each check and its details.